CAPE: A CLIP-Aware Pointing Ensemble of Complementary Heatmap Cues for Embodied Reference Understanding: Experimental Results

 \subsection{Analysis}

 In this section, we provide a detailed analysis of the optimality of our design choices, including heatmap generation and the ensemble method.
-Specifically, we examine various heatmap injection strategies and ensemble approaches, among other factors.
 The baseline in \cref{tab:ablation_general} (Setup \texttt{A}) refers to a straightforward training of our model without incorporating any of the proposed contributions.

-\paragraph{Object center prediction} The object center prediction head and its associated loss yield improvements over the baseline in terms of mAP at $IoU=0.5$ and $IoU=0.75$.
-However, they have a detrimental effect on mAP at $IoU=0.25$, as well as on the CLIP Score and $C_D$.
-Notably, when combined with the heatmap (Setup \texttt{E} and \texttt{F} in \cref{tab:ablation_general}), we observe improvements across most metrics (see comparisons from Setup \texttt{C} to \texttt{E} and from Setup \texttt{D} to \texttt{F}).
+\paragraph{Object center prediction} The object center prediction improves mAP at $IoU=0.5$ and $IoU=0.75$ but reduces performance at $IoU=0.25$, as well as CLIP Score and $C_D$.
+Notably, when combined with heatmap (Setup \texttt{E} and \texttt{F} in \cref{tab:ablation_general}), it boosts most metrics.
+The object center prediction alone enhances geometric precision more than semantic alignment, while pairing it with spatially dense cues makes it a more effective refining signal.